Institute for the Works of Religion: Corporate governance

 Pietro Parolin's office of Secretary of State was omitted from the new Commission.

 The Prelate of the IOR, Mgr.
 Battista Ricca, appointed by the Supervisory Commission of Cardinals with the Pope's approval, acts as secretary of the Commission and attends meetings of the Board of Superintendence.

 A Board of Superintendence, defining the strategy and ensuring oversight of operations.
-The mandate of the current members of the Board of Superintendence expired in December 2020.